webonyx/graphql-php/README.md

 ## Sponsors

 Support this project by becoming a sponsor.
-Your logo will show up here with a link to your website. [[Become a sponsor](https://opencollective.com/webonyx-graphql-php#sponsor)]
+Your logo will show up here with a link to your website.
+[Become a sponsor](https://opencollective.com/webonyx-graphql-php#sponsor).

 <a href="https://opencollective.com/webonyx-graphql-php/sponsor/0/website" target="_blank"><img src="https://opencollective.com/webonyx-graphql-php/sponsor/0/avatar.svg"></a>
 <a href="https://opencollective.com/webonyx-graphql-php/sponsor/1/website" target="_blank"><img src="https://opencollective.com/webonyx-graphql-php/sponsor/1/avatar.svg"></a>